 In 1992, we received a royalty-bearing, non-exclusive license under a patent held by Rockwell International Corporation which relates to an aspect of the manufacturing process used by our TurboDisc systems.
 In October 1996, we initiated discussions with Rockwell to receive additional licenses to permit us to use this technology to manufacture and sell compound semiconductor wafers and devices.
 In November 1996, we suspended these negotiations because of litigation surrounding the validity of the Rockwell patent.
 We also ceased making royalty payments to Rockwell under the license during the pendency of the litigation.
 In January 1999, the case was settled and a judgment was entered in favor of Rockwell.
 As a result, we may be required to pay royalties to Rockwell for certain of our past sales of wafers and devices to our customers who did not hold licenses directly from Rockwell.
-If we are required to pay significant royalties in connection with these sales our business, financial condition and results of operations may be materially and adversely affected.
-In addition, until the patent expires in January 2000, we may require additional licenses from Rockwell under the Rockwell patent in order to continue to manufacture and sell wafers and devices.
+Management has reviewed and reassessed the royalty agreements and concluded that it has the appropriate amounts reserved for at both September 30, 1998 and March 31, 1999.
+Additionally, until the patent expires in January 2000, we may require additional licenses from Rockwell under the Rockwell patent in order to continue to manufacture and sell wafers and devices.
 The failure to obtain or maintain licenses to manufacture these wafers and devices on commercially reasonable terms may materially and adversely affect our business, financial condition and results of operations.